 A cooling system is an essential component of an industrial air compressor.
-There are two basic types of cooling methods to choose from: air-cooled or water-cooled.
-Which type of cooling system is better?
-It depends on your compressor type, the amount of air you need to cool, and the ambient conditions.
-Here are some things to consider when choosing between an air-cooled and a water-cooled air compressor.
+There are two types of cooling methods to choose from: air-cooled or water-cooled.
+When buying a new compressor, choosing the right type of cooling system is a critical consideration to ensure efficient operation.

 Why Do You Need a Cooling System for Your Air Compressor?

-The more air that is compressed, the more heat is created.
-Additional heat is also produced in the motor and air-end of the compressor.
-In an oil-injected rotary screw air compressor, a majority of this heat is removed internally by circulating oil.
-However, the air coming out of the compressor is still very hot; typical outlet temperatures for an oil-injected rotary screw compressor may be more than 160°F. An oil-free air compressor or two-stage reciprocating compressor may have discharge air temperatures of 300-350°F. These high temperatures can cause problems downline in your compressed air system – particularly for your air dryers if not reduced.
+In an oil-injected rotary screw air compressor, a majority of this heat is removed internally by circulating oil also known as coolant.
+The air exiting the compressor is very hot and must be cooled before going downstream; typical outlet temperatures for an oil-injected rotary screw compressor may be more than 160°F. Oil-free air compressors or two-stage reciprocating compressors may have discharge air temperatures of 300-350°F. These high temperatures can cause problems downstream of your compressed air system – particularly for your air dryers.